Brainz22/useful_notes/vim_commands.md

 **Gives total number of lines:**

 `:echo line('$')`: it shows the total number of lines on the command line inside vim.

+**Deleting extra blank spaces at the end of lines:**

+The following command deletes any trailing whitespace at the end of each line.
+If no trailing whitespace is found no change occurs, and the e flag means no error is displayed.

+`:%s/\s\+$//e`